dominickenn/main/collated/functional/dominickenn.md

     }

     /**
-     * Used to ensure no duplicate users, since users with the same username are considered duplicates */
+     * Used to ensure no duplicate users
+     * Users with the same username are considered duplicates */
     @Override
     public boolean equals(Object other) {